HopefulLlama/body-parser/README.md

 `status` property is set to `415`, the `type` property is set to `'encoding.unsupported'`, and the `charset` property will be set to the encoding that is unsupported.

+### entity parse failed

+This error will occur when the request had a body that could not be parsed.
+For example: Using `.json()` middleware to parse the body as JSON.
+The `status` property is set to `400` and the `type` property is set to `'entity.parse.failed'`.

 ### request aborted